 The UfM Secretariat is committed to further modernising its internal management system.
 In this effort it acknowledges that the permanent objective at the centre of this improvement, i.e. placing the priorities firmly at the heart of its organisation and processes, stand a better chance to be achieved if accompanied by the introduction of additional methodologies and instruments that would enable it to allocate in a more optimised way its limited resources to priorities and core business.
-In this respect, the Secretariat is enlarging as per 2021 budgetary year the implementation of the Activity Based Budgeting (ABB) methodology following 2016 first use and partial implementation.
+In this respect, the Secretariat is enlarging as per 2022 budgetary year the implementation of the Activity Based Budgeting (ABB) methodology following 2016 first use and partial implementation.
 In consequence, the presentation of the UfMS forecasted use of resources undergoes a significant transformation and becomes more relevant and accurate operationally.
-The UfMS Secretariat as per its mandate and core missions on activity oriented framework is strengthening more the link between activities and resources allocated to them, while at the same time is using more accurate presentation of forecasted use of resources, thus contributing to increasing the efficiency and the
+The UfMS Secretariat as per its mandate and core missions on activity-oriented framework is strengthening more the link between activities and resources allocated to them, while at the same time is using more more the link between activities and resources allocated to them, while at the same time is using more accurate presentation of forecasted use of resources, thus contributing to increasing the efficiency and the accountability of its work.